Roivant Sciences: History

 Vivek Ramaswamy founded Roivant in 2014.
 Ramaswamy's initial strategy was to in-license drug candidates and create subsidiaries focused on distinct therapeutic areas.
 This strategy expanded to include developing earlier stage drug candidates and platform technologies.
 Roivant is a parent company to over a dozen subsidiaries ranging from Immunovant, a majority-owned public company focused on autoimmune diseases, to privately held Dermavant Sciences, a commercial-stage company focused on medical dermatology.

 Roivant also develops healthcare technologies through its business unit Roivant Health.
-Roivant built and launched Datavant, which allows healthcare institutions to share data, and was merged with Coix to become a US$7 billion company.
+Roivant built and launched Datavant, which allows healthcare institutions to share data, and was merged with Ciox to become a US$7 billion company.
 Roivant's technology portfolio also includes Lokavant, which integrates clinical trial data to identify and mitigate risks in pharmaceutical development.
 In 2017, Roivant partnered with the private equity arm of Chinese state-owned CITIC Group to form Sinovant.
 As of 2019, Roivant had over 40 investigational drugs in development in 14 therapeutic areas across its family of companies.

 At the end of 2019, Roivant formed a $3 billion partnership with Sumitomo Dainippon Pharma and transferred its ownership stake in five of its subsidiaries: Myovant Sciences, Urovant Sciences, Enzyvant Therapeutics, Altavant Sciences, and Spirovant Sciences, which now sit under Sumitovant Biopharma.
 The deal included the option for Sumitomo to acquire up to six additional subsidiaries.

 In April 2020, Roivant dosed the first patient in a clinical study evaluating gimsilumab in COVID-19 patients for the prevention and treatment of acute respiratory distress syndrome (ARDS).
 Additionally, in April, Datavant announced that its technology is being used to create a pro bono COVID-19 research database to help public health and policy researchers combat the pandemic.

 In January 2021, Ramaswamy stepped down as CEO.
 Matt Gline, previously the company's chief financial officer, became CEO.
 In February 2021, Roivant acquired Silicon Therapeutics, a small-molecule drug designer and computational physics platform, for $450 million in Roivant equity.
 In October 2021, Roivant merged with special-purpose acquisition company Montes Archimedes Acquisition Corp. to become listed on the Nasdaq.